| Earl Kuhn's watercolors depict our great ranching heritage, a story

 Earl Kuhn

-Recent accomplishments include one of Kuhn's paintings
+Some of Earl's accomplishments include one ofhis paintings

-was featured on the cover of the 2002 Fall issue of Cowboy
+being featured on the cover of the 2002 Fall issue of Cowboy

 Magazine, and the November 2002 issue of America's Horse, published